kyleu/projectforge/module/schema/doc/module/schema.md

 ### Usage

-- Provides a bunch of structs representing scalars, models, and schemata
+Provides a bunch of structs representing scalars, models, and schemata.
+You probably don't need it.